Louis Sockalexis: Professional career

 On March 9, 1897, Sockalexis signed a major league contract with the Cleveland Spiders.
 Just a month later, on April 22, Sockalexis made his major league debut.
 Just a few months after he was expelled from school, his drinking problems resurfaced.
 On July 4, 1897, Sockalexis, in an inebriated condition, jumped from the second-story window of a brothel.
 He severely injured his ankle in the fall.
-Evidently, the injury affected his play.
 In the five games after the injury, he had nine hits in 18 at bats.
 However, his fielding was poor.
 From July 25 until September 12, Sockalexis played in just one game.
 In that game, he committed two errors.
 In his first season with the Spiders, Sockalexis hit for a .338 batting average with three home runs and 42 RBIs.
 In 66 games that season, Sockalexis also had 16 stolen bases.

 Burdened by his alcoholism, Sockalexis played just two more seasons of major league baseball.
 After a mediocre 1898 campaign, in 1899, a combined ownership cartel that controlled both the Cleveland Spiders and the St. Louis Perfectos engineered a 'trade' in which all of Cleveland's best players were assigned to St. Louis—in this way, the St. Louis team would have a shot at the pennant, while the Cleveland team would be allowed to languish.
 Sockalexis, no longer considered a star, was kept in Cleveland.

 After playing just seven games for what is often considered the worst team in major league baseball history, the Spiders released Sockalexis, and his major league career was over.
 Sockalexis finished his career in the minor leagues and returned to Indian Island to coach juvenile teams in 1901.
 Five players whom he coached went on to play in the New England League.
 After playing in the minor leagues in 1902 (Lowell Tigers) and again in 1907 (Bangor White Sox), Sockalexis retired.